 Many advice firms will offer a free consultation in which they will do a ‘fact find’ to understand your situation and what you want to achieve by taking financial advice.
 They will probably also use this time to explain their charging structure.
 Advisers can no longer take commission on most financial products that they recommend, instead they have to charge their clients fees.
 They might charge a fixed fee for different services or a single project fee, a percentage based on the value of your total assets (anything from 0.5% to 5%), or even an hourly fee.
 You may also have to pay additional product fees if the adviser buys products on your behalf.

-According to Unbiased research into independent financial advisor fees, the average cost of an initial financial review is £500, and you might pay £2,500 for at-retirement advice on a £200,000 pension pot.
-The average hourly rate for a UK financial adviser is £150, the Money Advice Service says, but some will charge as much as £300.
+According to Unbiased's research into independent financial advisor fees, the average cost of an initial financial review is £500, and you might pay £2,500 for at-retirement advice on a £200,000 pension pot.
+Moneyhelper (formerly the Money Advice Service) says that the average hourly rate for a UK financial adviser is £150, but some will charge as much as £300.

 Speaking of which, there is now a tax-free way to pay for pensions advice, but not many people know about it.
 The Pensions Advice Allowance, introduced by the government in April 2017, lets pension savers withdraw £500 a year, tax free, up to three times in their life, to be used for financial advice.